-The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires the Plan administrator to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results may differ from those estimates.
+The preparation of financial statements in accordance with U.S. generally accepted accounting principles requires the Plan administrator to make estimates and assumptions that affect certain reported amounts and disclosures; and the actuarial present value of accumulated plan benefits at the date of the financial statements, and changes therein.
+Actual results may differ from those estimates.